pulumi/pulumi/docs/overview.md

 ## Example

-Let us look at two brief examples in Coconut's flavor of JavaScript, CocoJS.
+Let us look at a handful of brief examples in Coconut's flavor of JavaScript, CocoJS.

 ### Basic Infrastructure